wuyongzheng/classexplorer/README.md

 javap -p -c SettingsService.new.class
 ```

-Then use SettingsService.new.class to replace the original one and repack subsonic.war.
+If there isn't any error, use SettingsService.new.class to replace the original
+one and repack subsonic.war.